⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 What are the main pros of Strong app?

-Strong's main advantages are: incredibly simple and fast to use, rock-solid reliability, one-time lifetime purchase option, excellent rest timer, clean interface, great progressive overload tracking, perfect offline functionality, and a long track record since 2014.
+Strong's main advantages are: incredibly simple and fast to use, rock-solid reliability, one of the cheapest annual subscriptions in the category, excellent rest timer, clean interface, great progressive overload tracking, Apple Watch and Wear OS support, perfect offline functionality, and a long track record since 2014.

 What are the cons of Strong app?